mullvad/jsonrpc-client-rs/http/README.md

 ## TLS / HTTPS

-TLS support is compiled if the "tls" feature is enabled (it is enabled by default).
+TLS support is compiled if the "tls" feature is enabled.

-When TLS support is compiled in the builder returned by [`HttpTransport::new`] will create a [`HttpTransport`] that supports both plaintext http and https over TLS, backed by the `hyper_tls::HttpsConnector` connector.
+When TLS support is enabled the builder returned from [`HttpTransport::with_tls`] will produce a [`HttpTransport`] supporting both plaintext http and encrypted https over TLS, backed by the `hyper_tls::HttpsConnector` connector.

 [`HttpTransport`]: struct.HttpTransport.html
-[`HttpTransport::new`]: struct.HttpTransport.html#method.new
+[`HttpTransport::with_tls`]: struct.HttpTransport.html#method.with_tls

 ## Examples